ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/Documentation/integration/configure.md

 * By sending `SetSubjectToCoppa (true)`, you indicate that you want your content treated as child-directed for purposes of COPPA.
 We will take steps to disable interest-based advertising for such ad requests.

 * By sending `SetSubjectToCoppa (false)`, you indicate that you don't want your content treated as child-directed for purposes of COPPA.
-You represent and warrant that your applications and services are not directed towards children and that you will not provide any information to Helium from a user under the age of 13.
+You represent and warrant that your applications and services are not directed towards children and that you will not provide any information to Chartboost Mediation from a user under the age of 13.

 ## GDPR
 ```csharp